The stark divide between soaring AI investments and growing rates of project failure.

 Introduction: The $100 Billion Question

 Corporate America is in the midst of an artificial intelligence investment boom of historic proportions.
 In 2024 alone, U.S. private AI investment surged to an astonishing $109.1 billion, with generative AI attracting $33.9 billion globally.
 The adoption figures are equally staggering: 78% of organizations now report using AI in some capacity, a dramatic leap from 55% just the year before.
 The global AI market is on a trajectory to exceed $240 billion, as the use of generative AI in business functions has jumped from 55% to 75% in a single year.
+This rapid growth has led many analysts to warn of an emerging AI bubble, where speculative investments and overhyped expectations could pose significant risks to the market.

 Yet, beneath this tidal wave of capital and enthusiasm, a troubling counter-narrative is emerging from boardrooms and IT departments.
 A shadow story of stalled projects, squandered budgets, and mounting executive frustration.
 The data is as stark as it is concerning: the share of companies abandoning the majority of their AI initiatives has skyrocketed from 17% in 2024 to a staggering 42% in 2025.
 On average, nearly half—46%—of all AI proofs-of-concept are being scrapped before they ever see the light of day in a production environment.
+These concerns about sustainability and overvaluation are fueling fears that a bubble may be forming, as organizations struggle to realize tangible ROI.
+For example, IBM's Watson Health project was once heralded as a revolutionary AI solution but ultimately failed to deliver on its promises, leading to its discontinuation and serving as a cautionary tale of overhyped expectations.

 This leads to the hundred-billion-dollar question being asked in hushed tones by CFOs and CTOs across the country: How is it possible that as investment sextuples, the rate of outright project abandonment more than doubles?